coolnikitav/CodingLearning/verilog/00-review-questions.md

 6 - What do you understand by casex and casez statements in Verilog?

 casex and casez are case statements or structures.
 In regular case the operand needs to match completely.
-In casex and casez, the digits of the operand that do not need to match completely are replaced by x and z, respectively.
+In casex and casez, the digits of the operand that do not need to match completely are replaced by x/z/? and ?/Z, respectively.
 For example: if case is 4'b01x0, the 2nd MSB doesnt need to match.

 5 - How can you generate a sine wave using the verilog coding style?